 Bed, Bedding & Bed Linen

 It goes without saying that a comfortable bed is the most important thing in any bedroom.
-Having somewhere to cuddle up and get a good night’s sleep after a long day of work or sightseeing has got to be at the top of any guest bedrooms priority list.
+Having somewhere to cuddle up and get a good night’s sleep after a long day of work or sightseeing has got to be at the top of any guest bedroom’s priority list.

 Choosing a mattress is difficult at the best of times as there are so many options to choose from.
-Everyone has different preferences but a good all-round option is an out of the box mattress like the one we have on our guest bed.
+Everyone has different preferences but a good all-round option is an out-of-the-box mattress like the one we have on our guest bed.
 Luckily our guests agree and everyone raves about the mattress as it’s super comfortable.

 I’ll admit it.
 We’re the worst hosts ever because we don’t offer a full-on pillow menu.
 Okay, so we may not have 10 different pillow options to choose from (I once saw a hotel with an anti-ageing pillow!) but our guests do have the choice between a large soft feather pillow or, for those who prefer a bit more support, a memory foam pillow.